aaronmehar/fleet-infra/README.md

 ## Clusters

+### Staging
-Staging    -> Talos VMs in vSphere
+- Talos VMs in vSphere
+- Managed by Terraform
+- Managed by FluxCD

+### Production
-Production -> Talos Nodes on mini Dell 3070
+- Talos Nodes on Dell 3070s
+- Manually booted into ISOs
+- Managed by FluxCD

 Talos install includes Cilium
 Manual install of fluxcd